 Are They Noisy?

 These hens are noisy and mostly after they lay an egg, it’s quite the production.
-I often chuckle when folks think hens are quieter than roosters.
+I often chuckle when folks think hens are quieter than roosters because that’s not always the case.

 Little Free Rangers

 This is my youngest group of Buff’s.
-They’re discovering life beyond the stationary coop and ready to go mobile.
+They’re discovering farm style free ranging and ready for mobile coop life.
 Unfortunately before I can introduce them to the mobile coop I have to move on some hens.

-Where can you purchase these awesome birds?
 My favorite online hatchery is Mt.
-Healthy.
-They’re wonderful people and extremely helpful.
-I wish they also hatched quail that would be fantastic!
+Healthy, They’re wonderful people and extremely helpful, I just wish they also hatched quail that would be fantastic!
+Which chicken breed is your favorite?